Alex Bregman Player Props: Astros vs. Braves

 Alex Bregman At The Plate

-- Bregman is hitting .231 with three doubles, two home runs and 14 walks.
+- Bregman is batting .232 with three doubles, two home runs and 15 walks.

-- Bregman is batting .316 during his last games and is riding a four-game hitting streak.
+- Bregman will look to extend his five-game hitting streak.
+He's batting .350 during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.